-Use long snap ring pliers to compress the snap ring.
-Then apply downward pressure to the lever body and use the pliers to remove the snap ring in the lever body along with the piston/bladder assembly.
+Use long snap ring pliers to compress the snap ring located in the lever body.
+Then apply downward pressure to the lever body and use the pliers to remove the snap ring and piston/bladder assembly.
 Remove the lever body from the hex.